-In this important article Peter Nixon outlines important actions that business leaders need to implement in the current business environment in Hong Kong.
+In this timely article, Peter Nixon outlines important actions that business leaders need to implement in the current business environment in Hong Kong.

 1. Take A Moment to Reflect